GerritCodeReview/aws-gerrit/master-slave/README.md

 * `CLUSTER_DESIRED_CAPACITY`: Optional.
 Number of EC2 instances composing the cluster. `1` by default.

-*NOTE*: if you are planning to run the monitoring stack, set the `CLUSTER_DESIRED_CAPACITY` value to at least 2.
-The resources provided by a single EC2 instance won't be enough for all the services that will be ran*
+*NOTE*: if you are planning to run the monitoring stack, set the a single EC2 instance won't be enough for all the services that will be ran*

 * `PROMETHEUS_SUBDOMAIN`: Optional.
 Prometheus subdomain.
 For example: `<AWS_PREFIX>-prometheus`